 Apartment life does not preclude gardening.
 Many plants thrive in a small garden plot or container.
-Flowers, small bushes, herbs and many vegetables will thrive in apartment gardens to beautify your outdoor living space or feed your family.
+Flowers, herbs and many vegetables will thrive in container gardens to beautify your outdoor living space or feed your family.

 Herbs are most often used for seasoning in cooking.
 Fresh herbs are much more flavorful than the dried herbs you can buy at the grocery and once you start cooking with fresh herbs, you'll be hooked forever.
 Not only does it save a lot of money to grow your own, the difference in flavor is astounding.

 Herbs that are easy to grow from seed include sweet basil (deer resistant), chives (hardy perennial, deer resistant), sweet marjoram (annual), mint (hardy perennial), sage (hardy perennial), summer savory (annual), sesame, and thyme (hardy perennial).

 Straw flower (great as cut flower or dried flowers, reseed themselves fairly well)

 Alyssum (often reseeds itself for the next season)